Poomsae

 A prearranged series of movements meant to impart martial arts concepts to the individual practicing it.
 There are many benefits to poomsae practice, including the development of proprioception, balance, strength and speed to name a few.

 A competitive sport unto itself with divisions of Recognized Poomsae and Freestyle Poomsae for both individuals as well as teams.
+As the high performance sport aspect of Poomsae has evolved with regards to those who compete under World Taekwondo, the emphasis has shifted from imparting practical skills to delivering the most technically proficient performance with high aesthetic presentation.

 Recognized Poomsae does have some variance in technical specifications between Kukkiwon style and World Taekwondo sport style but for the most part there is standardization amongst techniques.